"There is no such thing as coincidence in this world—there is only inevitability."

 Adorkable: Watanuki before Yuuko's death.
-The way he expresses himself tend to be overly exaggerated as well as hilarious, making him even funnier as well as cute.
+The ways he expresses himself tend to be overly-exaggerated as well as hilarious, making him even funnier as well as cute.
 The adorkableness adds even more with Todd Haberkorn playing him in the English dub.

 The Ageless: Yuuko.
 The shop apparently conveys immortality on the owner, being outside the normal flow of space-time.
 When he takes over the shop, Watanuki specifically states that he will cease to age.
 He also clearly states that he will still eventually die, but will have a much longer lifespan.

-Anguished Declaration Of Importance: Watanuki practically goes into hysterics when he discovers Yuuko's dying, and starts babbling about how no one else should have the right to decide the fate of "someone who's so important to me".
+Anguished Declaration Of Importance: Watanuki goes into near-hysterics when he discovers Yuuko's dying, and starts babbling about how no one else should have the right to decide the fate of "someone who's so important to me".

 Aside Glance: Yuuko tends to give these to the audience in the manga.
 This is one of several traits that Watanuki adopts from Yuuko after taking over the shop.

-Bishōnen: C'mon, it's CLAMP.
+Bishōnen: It's CLAMP.
 Watanuki might qualify as a manga version of Hollywood Homely, since he's much less popular with (human) girls than Doumeki.